Timeline

 Centretown Citizens Ottawa Corporation (CCOC) is one of the largest private non-profit housing providers in Canada and recognized as a leader in the development and management of affordable housing.

-The Beaver Barracks Redevelopment project was seen as an opportunity to revitalize a previously vacant lot into a vibrant mixed-income housing community.
+The Beaver Barracks redevelopment project was seen as an opportunity to revitalize a previously vacant lot into a vibrant mixed-income housing community.

 The Opportunity